security-man/git-crypt-gpg/README.md

 ```
 Where `USER_ID` is the email address / username that you specified when you generated your RSA key using GPG.
 ## git-crypt GPG: Adding new users
-To add a new user, the user in question *must* first have sent you their keyfile.
-This will be of the format `keyfile.asc`.
+To start, the user in question *must* first have sent you their keyfile.
+This will be of the format `keyfile.asc` as described in the [key generation section](#gpg-key-generation).
 Once this file has been downloaded to your local machine, you can proceed.

-Firstly, import the key from the downloaded keyfile:
+First, import the key from the downloaded keyfile:
 ```
 gpg --import ~/path/to/the/keyfile.asc
 ```